-The Sub-Investment Manager engages directly with management teams of corporate issuers through a robust ESG engagement program.
-The Sub-Investment Manager views this direct engagement with corporate issuers as an important part of its investment process (including the investment selection process).
-Corporate issuers that are not receptive to engagement are less likely to be held (or to continue to be held) by the Portfolio.
+The Sub-Investment Manager engages directly with management teams of companies through a robust ESG engagement program.
+The Sub-Investment Manager views this direct engagement with companies, as an important part of its investment process (including the investment selection process).

-This program is focused on in-person meetings and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of corporate issuers.
-As part of the direct engagement process, the Sub-Investment Manager may set objectives for the issuers to attain.
-These objectives as well as the issuers' progress with respect to same are monitored and tracked by the Sub-Investment Manager through an internal NB engagement tracker.
+This program is focused on in-person meetings and conference calls to understand ESG risks, opportunities, and assess good corporate governance practices of companies.
+As part of the direct engagement process, the Sub-Investment Manager may set objectives for the companies to attain.
+These objectives as well as the company's progress with respect to same are monitored and tracked by the Sub-Investment Manager through an internal NB engagement tracker.

-In addition, the Sub-Investment Manager will seek to prioritise constructive engagement with corporate issuers which have high impact controversies (such as corporate issuers placed on the Neuberger Berman Global Standards Policy's Watch List (as further detailed in the policy itself)), or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Sub-Investment Manager deems as weak ESG efforts, are being addressed adequately.
+In addition, the Sub-Investment Manager will seek to prioritise constructive engagement with companies which have high impact controversies (such as companies placed on the Neuberger Berman Global Standards Policy's Watch List (as further detailed in the policy itself)), or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Sub-Investment Manager deems as weak ESG efforts, are being addressed adequately.
+The success of the Sub-Investment Manager's constructive engagement efforts with companies will depend on each of the company's receptiveness and responsiveness to such engagement.

-The Sub-Investment Manager believes this consistent engagement with corporate issuers can help reduce credit risk and promote positive sustainable corporate change.
-It is an important tool to identify and better understand an issuer's risk factors and performance.
-The Sub-Investment Manager also uses it to promote change, when necessary, which they believe will result in positive outcomes for creditors and broader stakeholders.
+The Sub-Investment Manager believes this consistent engagement with companies can help create economic value, reduce equity risk, and promote positive sustainable corporate change.
+It is an important tool to identify and better understand a company's risk factors and performance.
+The Sub-Investment Manager also uses it to promote change, when necessary, which they believe will result in positive outcomes for shareholders and broader stakeholders.
 Direct engagement when paired with other inputs, creates a feedback loop that allows analysts in the investment team to evolve their ESG scoring process and prioritise risks that are most relevant to a sector.